Random density matrices: Analytical results for mean root fidelity and mean square Bures distance: Mean root fidelity and Mean square Bures distance for random density matrices

 Consider a random bipartite pure state $\ket{\psi}$ taken from an $nm$-dimensional Hilbert space $\mathcal{H}_n\otimes\mathcal{H}_m$, where $\mathcal{H}_n$ and $\mathcal{H}_m$ are the $n$- and $m$-dimensional Hilbert spaces associated with the constituent systems.
 Without loss of generality, we take $n\le m$ and consider the random reduced state $\rho$ induced by the operation of partial tracing over the $m$-dimensional constituent, viz.,

-This $n$-dimensional reduced density matrix is distributed according to the Hilbert-Schmidt probability measure with the corresponding probability density function (PDF) given by~\cite{ZS2001},
+This $n$-dimensional reduced density matrix $\rho$ is distributed according to the Hilbert-Schmidt probability measure with the corresponding probability density function (PDF) given by~\cite{ZS2001},

 Here, the notation $\det(\cdot)$ stands for determinant and $\tr(\cdot)$ is the trace as already indicated earlier.
-The Heaviside theta function $\Theta(\cdot)$ in the above equation enforces positive semi-definiteness condition for the density matrix $\rho$.
+The Dirac delta function $\delta(\cdot)$ in the above equation constrains the density matrix $\rho$ to have unit trace, and the Heaviside theta function $\Theta(\cdot)$ enforces the positive semi-definiteness condition.
 The normalization factor is given by

 As per the random matrix theory, the above reduced density matrix belongs to the fixed-trace Wishart-Laguerre ensemble and has the construction~\cite{ZS2001,SZ2004},